omnicolor/dice-roller/README.md

 # Dice Roller

-This is a slash command for Slack to roll Shadowrun 5E dice.
+This is a slash command for Slack and Discord to roll dice.

 Probably useless to most people, since it's heavily integrated with a Shadowrun 5E frontend called Commlink, and requires a character built there in order to